phthallo/ao3downloader/README.md

 ## To-Do List
 [ ] Allow user to customise locations of saved files.

+[ ] Allow user to enter own path for text file.

 [ ] Add author names to be added to file names.

 [ ] Allow user to search the archive and download from there.